crossminer/maracas/docs/detections.md

 ## Field More Accessible
 The field is more accessible than its previous version.
-Client types hidding such fields will break if the visibility of their own declaration is lower than the API definition (cf. *JLS 13.4.8*).
+Client types hiding such fields will break if the visibility of their own declaration is lower than the API definition (cf. *JLS 13.4.8*).

 **Detection**

-1. Client fields within type `T`hiding a field of the type `S`, where the new field declaration in `T` is less accessible than the corresponding definition in `S`.
+1. Client fields within type `T` hiding a field of the type `S`, where the new field declaration in `T` is less accessible than the corresponding definition in `S`.

 For example, there is an API type `api.A` with a `package-protected` field `f`.
-The later is hidden in client type `client.C` with a `protected` visibility.
+The latter is hidden in client type `client.C` with a `protected` visibility.
 If the visibility of `f` is changed to `public` in `api.A`, then the following detection is reported:

 ```